Gunmetal-61/FFT-Audio-Speaker-MCU/README.md

 ## 3. Future Changes and Additions

-The wireless speaker and UI portions of the code have yet to be added.
-Additionally, it is a long ways off, but I am already beginning to sketch designs and choose final hardware for a polished, custom-PCB-and-enclosure version of this project.
+The wireless functionality and UI portions of the code have yet to be added.
+Loudspeaker functionality is being worked on.
+Additionally, it is a long ways off, but I am already beginning to sketch designs and choose final hardware for a polished, custom PCB and accoustically-optimized enclosure version of this project.

 Please look at the [project board](https://github.com/users/Gunmetal-61/projects/1) for a more accurate day-to-day view of current issues and features being worked on.